Hansoft/Hansoft-Jean-Jean/README.md

 Creating your own behaviors
 ---------------------------
-You create your own behavior by subclassing the abstract base class AbstractBehavior (in Behavior.dll) and overrding the event handler that you are interested in.
+You create your own behavior by subclassing the abstract base class AbstractBehavior (in Behavior.dll) and overriding the event handler that you are interested in.

 To get started take a look at the provided examples.
 The DefaultValue behavior is a very simple behavior but demonstrates a lot of the